Do Ultrasonic Pest Repellers Affect Dogs

 How do ultrasonic pest repellers work?

-Ultrasonic pest repellers operate by emitting sound waves at frequencies that are typically between 20 kHz and 65 kHz, well above the range of human hearing.
-These high-pitched sounds are designed to be irritating or even distressing to specific pests, such as rodents, cockroaches, or insects, disrupting their normal behavior and encouraging them to leave the area.
+➡️ Ultrasonic pest repellers emit sound waves between 20 kHz and 65 kHz, a frequency range well above human hearing but highly irritating to pests such as rodents, cockroaches, and insects.
+These sounds disrupt their normal behavior and encourage them to leave the area.

 Potential effects of ultrasonic pest repellers on dogs’ hearing and behavior

-Dogs have incredibly sensitive hearing, far more advanced than ours.
-While humans typically hear sounds up to 20 kHz, dogs can detect frequencies as high as 45 to 65 kHz, depending on the breed and individual.
-That means the high-frequency noise from ultrasonic pest repellers is often within a dog’s audible range.
+Dogs have an extremely acute sense of hearing, far superior to that of humans.
+While the human ear typically detects sounds up to 20 kHz, dogs can perceive frequencies ranging from 45 to 65 kHz, depending on the breed and individual.
+This means that the noise emitted by ultrasonic repellents is often audible to dogs.

 Scientific studies and expert opinions about ultrasonic devices and dogs